-Position the jack in the hole provided as shown in Figs 2 and 3.
-Rear vehicle Jacking Points: are located in the shock absorber mounts on the left and right, in front of the axle.
+Position the jack in the hole provided as shown.
+Rear Jacking points are located in the shock absorber mounts on the left and right, in front of the axle.

 When changing a rear wheel raise the vehicle to the maximum extent of the jack.
 In order to clear the skirt when removing the wheel, tilt the bottom of the wheel under the vehicle and allow the top of the wheel to fall outwards and clear of the hub.

 Reverse the procedure to fit the new wheel.